For those with little to no credit, there is still opportunity to purchase a vehicle.

 Q: What’s your ADVICE FOR FIRST-TIME BUYERS OR THOSE WITH LITTLE TO NO CREDIT?

-- Save up to make a solid cash down payment.
-However much you’re able to offer, all of it impacts how we analyze the risk associated with a potential buyer.
+Kevin: First, save up to make a solid cash down payment.
+However much you’re able to offer, all of it impacts how we look the risk associated with a potential buyer.

-- Selecting a vehicle that’s in line with a first-time purchase.
-I would encourage a more lower-priced vehicle versus something brand new or more expensive since you’re building your credit profile.
+Second, choose a vehicle that’s in line with a first-time purchase.
+I would encourage a lower-priced vehicle versus something brand new or more expensive since you’re building your credit profile.
 Doing so will bring down the risk level on the potential purchase.

 Wondering where you stand?
 You can apply to get preapproved financing before you venture out to the dealership.
 Fill out your application and get started today.